 Eli makes it easy to create review groups using one of these strategies:

 As you form groups, be aware that only prepared writers are ready to give and receive feedback.
-Eli makes it easy to exclude unprepared or late writers from groups (denoted by a sheet a paper with red x at the bottom).
+Eli makes it easy to exclude unprepared or late writers from groups (denoted by a sheet of paper with red x at the bottom).
 When these writers get back on-pace, you can drag-and-drop them into a group.

 Eli’s response types allow you to design a feedback activity that can give you insight into student learning.